Is the Yucatan Peninsula safe for new travelers?

 ⤵️ Below are some useful tips to help you on your journey:

 - Carry a hidden wallet for pickpockets and keep your money hidden away.
-Bras, hidden neck wallets, or secret bag compartments will do (as long as you don’t leave your things unattended).
+Bras, hidden money wallets, or secret bag compartments will do (as long as you don’t leave your things unattended).

 - Follow advice from locals and experienced tour guides when visiting Cenotes in Mexico alone.
 The best cenote tours are extremely fun and usually worth their weight in gold.